Landmark Theatre - Syracuse History

 Syracuse, New York

 When visiting New York it is easy to get caught up spending all of your time in New York City,

-but a trip to the state is never complete without venturing into other parts, especially Syracuse.
+but a trip to the Empire State is never complete without venturing into other parts, including Syracuse.
 Not only is there

-top tier college sports going on at the campus of Syracuse University throughout the school year, but the city is littered with culture and entertainment options to keep visitors busy for days.
+top quality college sports going on at the campus of Syracuse University throughout the school year, but the city is abundant

+with culture and entertainment options to keep visitors busy for days.
 The Syracuse Friends of Chamber Music, The Society

 for New Music, and The Syracuse Opera Company all offer world class concerts for the residents of Syracuse and are well worth

 checking out.
 Depending on when you are visiting Syracuse you might be able to check out some of their famous annual festivals

 including the Polish Festival, CNY Jazz Arts Foundation's Jazz in the Square Festival, or the M&T Syracuse Jazz Festival

 all of which will provide days of entertainment and family fun.
 One of the 170 park and recreation areas in Syracuse, which

 total over 1,000 acres, is Burnet Park which features the first golf course in the United States that was established in 1901.

-Additionally there are plenty of activities in which a visitor can take part surrounding Onondaga Lake where you could run, bike, or rollerblade in the spring and summer or go for a drive through the winter light show Lights on the Lake during the
+Additionally there are plenty of activities in which a visitor can take part surrounding Onondaga Lake where you could run,

+rollerblade, or bike in the spring and summer or go for a drive through the winter light show Lights on the Lake during the

-Landmark Theatre - Syracuse
+Landmark Theatre - Syracuse Seating Layout